 I really mean this.
 Historians study Mexico's successive phases going beyond 3000 BC.
 Certainly, by all means, build a wall.
 Also, destroy American factories south of the border.
 Bring jobs home, if you can.
 You know what they say: this, too, shall pass.
 But also take a hard and fast look at how extraction, as I have come to understand it, became the ignitor of numerous wars.
 Think blood for oil is obscene?
 How about blood for maize?
 It preceded our age, but was tragic enough.
 An even more enlightening disintegration can be shown in the ill-fate of Venice over the centuries.
 Its commercial ventures blossomed from somewhere around 1000 AD as never before.
 Here, the product was trade, encompassing a wide variety of items.
 Lucrative arrangements were made involving the use of capital as well as adventurers, willing to travel.
 Then, as always, the wealthiest and more powerful employed the means to disenfranchise those working hard to clamber to heights that frightened them.

 In the end, what has to be observed, is that Mexico still remains a market economy, sustaining millions of people, not all as poor, needy, and miscreant as the media might have it.
 At the same time, Venice has virtually turned itself into a tourist attraction.
 But what does all this have to do with the U.S.A.?
 The authors mention how the fall of the Roman Empire sent shock waves into Europe.
 Surely, they were not felt across the Atlantic until the end of the 15th century.
-It pays to remember, with historical memory, since nobody alive today was there, that Rome once ruled, century after century -- not, of course, without wars, invasions, and setbacks.
+It pays to remember, with historical memory, since nobody alive today was there, that Rome once ruled, century after century—not, of course, without wars, invasions, and setbacks.
 But when the time came, the Western Empire collapsed in a single night.
 The Eastern sector went on.
 But it also caved in in 1453, giving way to the Ottomans.
 If we include the Roman Republic, from 509 BC, we have an extractive political institution that endured 2000 years.
 Some say it still reigns in the shape and form of the Catholic Church.
-But that is the subject for another hub.
+But that is the subject for another article.

 Extraction and Downward Spiral

 Germany, the UK, France, Italy, the U.S.A., Canada, Russia, and Japan get together every year to discuss economics.
 It is not easy to ascertain just exactly what the G8 does.
 The assumption is that representatives discuss global problems and how they can best be tackled.
 But are talks substantive?
 To me, it is a good thing they are at least talking.
 There are, to be blunt, terrible global problems, such as terrorism and extreme poverty.
 As the election process continues, it occurs to me that isolationism has once again gained in popularity, just as it did during the Great Depression, insuring it would only receive patchwork, half-solutions.
-In the days ahead, we shall see what receives attention, and the opposite, depending upon the victor, and, literally, his or her point of view.
-Personally, I am voting for Dr. Jill Stein and the Green Party.

 One can only wonder what a gathering of eight leaders of the most starving nations would turn out to be.
-In other Hubs I have quoted or mentioned The End of Poverty as a landmark piece of contemporary writing.
+In other articles, I have quoted or mentioned The End of Poverty as a landmark piece of contemporary writing.
 The author, Jeffrey Sachs, is connected to both an unapologetic liberal university, as well as the U.N.
 That's two strikes against him, I know very well, from a certain point of view.
 But his case is well-made, if I understand it correctly, that there is no reason poverty cannot be eradicated world-wide like an infectious disease.
 Cupidity is actually the obstacle.

 © 2016 Carl Richardson